 Police chase Saturday ends in Lewiston with Westbrook man's arrest

 Mar.
-9—LEWISTON — A man was arrested after police said he led officers on a chase Saturday that started in Poland and ended on a dead end off East Avenue, said Chief Deputy William Gagne of the Androscoggin County Sheriff's Office.
+10—LEWISTON — A man was arrested after police said he led officers on a chase Saturday that started in Poland and ended at a dead end on East Avenue near the Montello Heights Reservoir, said Chief Deputy William Gagne of the Androscoggin County Sheriff's Office.

 Daniel Spooner, 35, of Westbrook was arrested on multiple charges of violations of conditions of release as well as unlawful possession of scheduled drugs, eluding an officer, driving to endanger, operating without a license and failing to notify police of an accident.